-Steam key giveaways are one of the most effective ways to build wishlists, generate reviews, and grow your player base — but only if your keys reach real players.
+Steam key giveaways are one of the most effective ways to build wishlists and grow your player base — but only if your keys reach real players.
 This guide covers the complete workflow for safe, effective Steam key distribution.

 Steam keys are one of the most powerful marketing tools available to indie game developers.
-A well-run giveaway can generate dozens of reviews, spike your wishlist count, and drive enough algorithmic momentum to make your game visible in the Steam discovery queue.
+A well-run giveaway can build hundreds of wishlists, spike your wishlist count, and drive enough algorithmic momentum to make your game visible in the Steam discovery queue.

 But there's a problem that almost every developer discovers the hard way: bots love Steam keys.